 - A good credit score, preferably of at least 620

-- Fairly low debt-to-income ratio (DTI), typically lower than 50%
+- Fairly low debt-to-income ratio (DTI), ideally lower than 50%

-- Your loan amount will need to fall between the loan limits set by Fannie Mae and Freddie Mac.
-(You can find this year’s loan limits on the Federal Housing Finance Agency’s website.)
+- Your loan amount will need to abide by the mortgage loan limits set by the Federal Housing Finance Agency (FHFA)

 Pros Of A Joint Mortgage Loan

 So, why would you want to get a joint mortgage loan over a loan with just your name on it?
-Here are a few of the benefits that come along with getting a mortgage with a buddy.
+Here are a few of the benefits that come along with getting a joint home loan.